 I care deeply about the RAMA supply chain and RAMAs as a professional body, believing that they have an important role to play in animal health, whether on farm or for horse and pet owners.
 In fact, I believe the role of a RAMA is to help the farmer make money by improving animal health.
 We are nowhere without successful customers.

 I have been involved with and worked within the agricultural industry all my life.
 I have a great rural affinity and real passion for animal health and welfare and I believe this is reflected in my work.
-I qualified as an RAMA whilst working for HBF Ltd back in 1995 and so have 25 years of experience and I was recently awarded with Farm RAMA of the year at the National RAMA Awards.
+I qualified as an RAMA whilst working for HBF Ltd back in 1995 and so have 25 years of experience and I was recently awarded with Farm RAMA of the year at the National SQP Awards.

 From HBF Ltd I have gone on to hold roles at Trilanco, Countrywide Farmers and also run my own business which had a registered premises and supplied animal medicines.
 I’m currently employed at Wynnstay as Animal Health Training & Campaign Manager.
 I’m responsible for organising in-house AMTRA Training and CPD Training for all qualified RAMAs which total 233.

 My name is Dawn Prime, I am a Senior Animal Nursing Assistant (ANA) and R-RAMA, based in a veterinary practice on the Norfolk and Suffolk border.